fukurosan/Jhaystack/docs/clustering.md

 # Clustering Strategy

-Clusters are like plugins that can be used for faster and more appropriate inexact k retrieval.
+Clusters are like plugins that can be used for faster and more precise inexact k retrieval.
 Clusters are typically useful for when you either have mid to large size data sets and need to squeeze out every bit of performance that you can, or when you are in need of some form of special use case functionality.
 Clusters have a build-phase and must be constructed before they can be used.

 Clusters can be passed options, both at build time as well as at query time.